Medical Records Retention Guide (Updated for 2026)

 Scope

-Define which types of records the policy applies to.
-This should include both paper and electronic formats, along with any other media used to store patient information.
+Define which records the policy applies to.
+This should include paper and electronic files, along with any other formats used to store patient information.

 Responsibilities

-Assign clear responsibility for managing and enforcing the policy.
-This may fall to a specific department, compliance officer, or designated records manager.
+Identify who is responsible for managing and enforcing the policy.
+This may be a compliance officer, a records manager, or a designated department, depending on the size of the practice.

 Retention Periods

 List the required retention timeframes for each type of record.
-These should reflect applicable state laws, HIPAA documentation rules, and any internal considerations.
+These timelines should reflect applicable state requirements, HIPAA, and any internal needs tied to patient care or risk management.

 Storage and Preservation

-Explain how records will be stored and protected during their retention period.
-Include details about physical security, digital access controls, and backup procedures if applicable.
+Explain how records will be stored and protected throughout the retention period.
+This can include physical security, digital access controls, and backup procedures for electronic records.

 Destruction Procedures

-Document how records will be securely destroyed once they’re no longer needed.
-Whether done in-house or through a third-party vendor, destruction methods should meet HIPAA standards and reduce the risk of unauthorized access.
+Document how records will be securely destroyed once they reach the end of their retention period.
+Whether destruction is handled internally or through a third-party provider, the process should protect patient privacy and reduce the risk of unauthorized access.

 How To Create a Medical Records Retention Policy